arthtalati/SEPTA-Delay-Analysis/README.md

 *   status ('On Time', '5 min', ...
 This is a status on train lateness.
 999 is a suspended train)
 *   timeStamp

-## Machine Learning

-I determine the delays in the OPT dataset.
-We could combine weather data with the on-time performance data and see its effect too.
-The aim of this section would be to be able to predict the delays in the SEPTA regional rail system.
-The machine learing results provide a strong case for predicting future delays for regional rail lines

 Note as per the dataset, only 32% of trains run perfectly “on-time”, with another 30% running 1-3 minutes late and the remaining ~1/3 of the trains running >3 minutes late

 trainView.csv - GPS Train data (early release)